jgussman/PyGameSpaceInvaders/README.md

 # B351-Final-Project

+By.
+Brady Anderson, Jude Gussman, and Nicholas Mobley

 Repository that serves to host Space Invaders AI project for Intro to AI course at IU.

 ## Main usage